koto-lang/koto/docs/api.md

 ## Adding a Custom Object Type

-Rust types that implement `KotoObject` can be used in the Koto runtime.
+Any Rust type that implements `KotoObject` can be used in the Koto runtime.
+`KotoObject` requires `KotoType`, `KotoCopy`, and `KotoEntries` to be implemented.
+Macros are available to help get everything set up.

 ```rust_include
 rust_object.rs